Prairie & Grassland Conservation

 Explore my Property

 The data in Water Data Interactive represents the best available information provided by the TWDB and third-party cooperators of the TWDB.
 The TWDB provides information via this web site as a public service.
-Neither the State of Texas nor the TWDB assumes any legal liability or responsibility or makes any guarantees or warranties as to the accuracy, completeness or suitability of the information for any particular purpose.
+Neither the State of Texas nor the TWDB assumes any legal liability or responsibility or makes any guarantees or warranties as to the accuracy, completeness, or suitability of the information for any particular purpose.
 Water Data Interactive is still a great resource when planning to drill a well or if you just need to find those drillers logs from past wells.

 Rangeland Analysis Platform: Wondering how much livestock you can sustain?
 This platform allows you to view vegetation production and history.